 Sometimes overlooked by visitors to Florida, Tampa has a picturesque setting, situated on the bay of the same name.
 Tampa is a great family destination with plenty of activities that you and your family can choose from.
 It is home to several zoos, museums, and theme parks, including The Florida Aquarium, ZooTampa at Lowry Park, and Busch Gardens.

-What is the typical price of a vacation home in Florida?
+What is the typical price of a vacation home Florida?

-The starting price for House rentals or Hotel rooms in Florida is $112 per night.
+The starting price for House rental or Apartment rentals Florida is $157 per night.

-What is the typical availability of House rentals in Florida?
+What is the typical availability of House rental Florida?

-We found 256384 vacation homes in Florida available for your next trip.
+We found 481,103 vacation homes Florida available for your next trip.

-What are the most popular vacation home amenities in Florida?
+What are the most popular vacation home amenities Florida?

-When looking to book a vacation home in Florida, the most requested amenities include internet, TVs, and pools.
+When looking to book a vacation home Florida, the most requested amenities include Internet, Air conditioning, and TV.

-How many House rentals and Hotel rooms can I find in Florida?
+How many House rental and Apartment rentals can I find Florida?

-Florida has 256384 House rentals and Hotel rooms available to book.
+Florida has 481,103 House rental and Apartment rentals available to book.

-If you're travelling with a dog, over 12% of vacation rentals in Florida are pet-friendly.
+If you're travelling with a dog, over 15% of vacation rentals Florida are pet-friendly.

 What's the best month to visit Florida?